 Responsive Rural Health Delivery System, October 2008

 Rural Health Careers Pipeline: Kindergarten to 12th Grade Education, Paper #7 to the "The Rural Health Careers Pipeline" series, February 2006

 Rural Health Information Technology, February 2006

 Rural Health Professions, January 2004

 Rural Public Health, June 2004

-Rural Veterans: A Special Concern for Rural Health Advocates, February 2007 (An update of a paper passed in February 2004)
+Rural Veterans: A Special Concern for Rural Health Advocates, February 2014 (An update of a February 2007 paper and a paper passed in February 2004)

 Streamlining Telemedicine Licensure to Improve Health, February 2013

 A series of policy papers on the Rural Health Careers Pipeline